mlund/faunus/docs/_docs/topology.md

 A filename with positions for the `N` molecules can be given with `positions`.
 The file must contain exactly N-times molecular positions that must all fit within the simulation box.
-Only _positions_ from the file are copied while all other information is ignored.
+Only _positions_ from the file are copied; all other information is ignored.

 ## Equilibrium Reactions